gregorpatof/belugatutorial/README.md

 4. Look at the beluga_job_whole_node.sh file.
 This is the job file that you need to submit to run on Beluga.
 It uses Slurm.
 The lines starting with #SBATCH are the parameters for the job.
 You should not need to change the first 5 ones.
 The --time one is in hours:minutes:seconds.
 When you run a short job you should always put 3:00:00 because it will not affect your priority and will also not overbill us (only the resources actually used are billed).
 You can also give the job a name with --name=something.

-5. Change the path to the parallel_run.py file in the job file so that it matches the location of your file.
+5. In the job file, change the path to the parallel_run.py file so that it matches the location of your file.

 6. Now you can submit the job with: